jskoetsier/mtr-trace/README.md

 - OS fingerprinting is based on pattern matching and heuristics, not actual OS detection
 - ASN information is looked up in real-time using Team Cymru's whois service via DNS
-- The traceroute implementation is simplified and may not work in all network environments
+- The script requires root/sudo privileges to send raw packets for traceroute
 - For full OS detection capabilities, run Nmap with the `-O` flag against specific hops

 ## License